netology-code/python-final-diplom/README.md

    - SMTP_USERNAME,
    - SMTP_PASSWORD
    providing that "SMTP" keys shall represent an acting email-service smtp-configuration.
-6) Create tables from migrations: `flask db upgrade`
+5) Create tables from migrations: `flask db upgrade`
+6) Run `web_shop/database/load_db_inits.py`
-7) Run `web_shop/database/load_db_inits.py`
+7) Run `sudo service redis-server`
+8) Run `celery -A web_shop.celery worker`
-8) Start app: `flask run` and open `http://127.0.0.1:5000/` in your browser.
+9) Start app: `flask run` and open `http://127.0.0.1:5000/` in your browser.

 Optional steps:
-9) Register your first user at `/register`
+10) Register your first user at `/register`
-10) If you need an admin - set your user "is_admin" field to true in database manually.
+11) If you need an admin - set your user "is_admin" field to true in database manually.

+## Notes

 Admin panel is reachable at `/admin` (`is_admin=true` required).
-Admin panel link is available from project /index view for administrators.
+Admin panel link is available from project `/index` view for administrators.

+Initial database commits include admin, two sellers, three shops, one customer and a pack of goods.
+Seller1 is a manager of Svayznoy and M-Video.
+Seller2 is a manager of Eldorado.
+You may change their properties in `database/inits.yaml` if you wish, but you shall keep the file schema.

+Once the project is running you may use `eldorado.yaml` and/or `svyaznoy.yaml` (from the `web_shop` root) for adding some goods from the personal account of a correspondent seller.
+Also, you may create your own YAML with a schema similar to any of the above mentioned two provided files.

+It's highly recommended signing in a new customer with an acting email for making orders.

 ## Описание